-- i | TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
+- TIP: To use an existing set, click Create Backup Job, and select the set from the Selections list. - 1 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
 In the Navigation pane, click Guided Configuration.
-On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
-The job name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On the NetVault Configuration Wizard page, click Create backup jobs. - 2 In Job Name, specify a name for the job.

+Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
+The job name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
 On Windows, there is no length restriction.
-However, a maximum of 40 characters is recommended. - 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins on the NetVault Backup Selections page, open Hyper-V Plugin, and expand the localhost or <clusterName> node to display the list of VMs. - 5 Select the localhost or <clusterName> node to include every VM that exists at the time of backup, or select individual VMs to back up a specific set of VMs. - i IMPORTANT: If VMs are explicitly selected with a green check mark, only the selected VMs are included in the backup, even if new VMs have been added to the Hyper-V Server since the last backup. - If you are performing an Incremental Backup for a Windows Server 2016 environment, select the Backup Selection Set of the last Full Backup. - 6 Click Save to save the set, enter a name in the Create New Set dialog box, and click Save. - The name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+However, a maximum of 40 characters is recommended.

+- 3 Next to the Selections list, click Create New. - 4 In the list of plug-ins on the NetVault Backup Selections page, open Hyper-V Plugin, and expand the localhost or <clusterName> node to display the list of VMs. - 5 Select the localhost or <clusterName> node to include every VM that exists at the time of backup, or select individual VMs to back up a specific set of VMs. - i IMPORTANT: If VMs are explicitly selected with a green check mark, only the selected VMs are included in the backup, even if new VMs have been added to the Hyper-V Server since the last backup. - 6 Click Save to save the set, enter a name in the Create New Set dialog box, and click Save.

+The name can contain alphanumeric and non-alphanumeric characters, but it cannot contain non-Latin characters.
 On Windows, there is no length restriction.
 However, a maximum of 40 characters is recommended on all platforms.